Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

 Their reality is often indeed seen by them that way, and even at times when it isn’t, they tell themselves and others their truth that much their own subconscious believes it to be real.
 They have to create a story in their own heads perceived in the only way they want to see it, which is everything is always someone else fault and never their own, the more this goes around their head, the more they believe it to be accurate, why their stories are so convincing even when things don’t quite add up.

 How to disarm.
 Write down what they told then write down your reality.

 How they will tell the story to others.

-They will use this against you forever more, some will even film it to go to the police against you.
+They will use this against you forevermore, and some will even film it to go to the police against you.

 How to disarm.
-In any future communication, retreat, rethink and then only respond if you truly need to do so.
+In any future communication, retreat, rethink and then only respond if you genuinely need to do so.

 Smear campaigns and your character annihilation.

 You might remember the story’s they told you about the ex’s, and they most likely will not have wanted you talking to any ex’s because of course, they’re all crazy, having empathy you sympathise with them about just how horrible it is another person could treat someone this way.